omarmohammed19/Bayt-Assessment/README.md

 ---

-Great, here's the second part of your README, which provides instructions for running the RSS Parser project:

----

 ## The RSS Parser

 The RSS Parser is a simple HTML, CSS, and JQuery project that utilizes the Bayt Jobs API, Google Maps Geocode API, and the Google Maps search API to display job listings with location information and the ability to locate the country on Google Maps.